Can education reduce poverty?

 Education and poverty are inextricably linked.
 Families living in vulnerable communities often need their children to stop attending school and begin work to supplement the household income.
 As a result, children don’t learn important literacy and numeracy skills and are limited to unskilled, low-paying jobs.
 With limited opportunities to earn better incomes, the cycle of poverty continues.

 How does education reduce poverty?

 Education is a powerful tool.
 Equipping children with knowledge and skills gives them greater access to opportunity, and the chance to end the cycle of disadvantage.
-Here are just a few of the ways education helps reduce poverty in vulnerable communities.
+Here are just a few of the ways education helps reduce poverty.

 1. Improving gender equality

-When young women and girls have access to education their futures are brighter.
+When young women and girls go to school and finish their education, they have greater opportunities.
 Not only do they learn useful numeracy and literacy skills, but they are also more likely to: